momofssd/po_pdf_extract_openai_test/README.md

 ### Using the Application

-1. Enter your OpenAI API key in the sidebar
+1. Enter your Azure OpenAI API key in the sidebar
 2. Click "Validate API Key" to verify the key
 3. Upload one or more PDF purchase orders
 4. Click "Process Files" to extract information